sauravrox/sentiment-analysis/README.md

 **Naive Bayes**

 Naive Bayes methods are a set of supervised learning algorithms based on applyingBayes’ theorem with the “naive” assumption of conditional independence betweenevery pair of features given the value of the class variable.
-In spite of their appar-ently over-simplified assumptions, naive Bayes classifiers have worked quite well inmany real-world situations, famously document classification and spam filtering.They require a small amount of training data to estimate the necessary parameters[10](https://scikit-learn.org/stable/modules/naive-bayes.html).
+In spite of their appar-ently over-simplified assumptions, naive Bayes classifiers have worked quite well inmany real-world situations, famously document classification and spam filtering.They require a small amount of training data to estimate the necessary parameters [[10]](https://scikit-learn.org/stable/modules/naive-bayes.html).